andrewwhitehouse/learningrust.github.io/doc/31-build-a-blockchain-application.md

 Build a client-side application in HTML, CSS and JavaScript.

 Install Node.js; check with `node -v`.
+Node.js allows us to build applications using JavaScript.

 Install [Ganache](https://trufflesuite.com/ganache/), which is a personal blockchain.
 Download the app, install and run it.

-Ganache runs on your local machine and makes it easier to develop and test blockchain applications locally.
+Ganache runs on your local machine and makes it easier to develop and test blockchain applications locally; it runs on your local machine so you avoid issues with connecting to remote sites, and you also control how the local server behaves (as well as not havin g to pay any blockchain transaction fees).

 The Truffle framework is a suite of tools that allow us to develop smart contracts, write tests against the smart contracts, deploy smart contracts to the blockchain  ... it gives us a devleopment console and it also allows us to develop client-side applications inside our project.